Impeachment in the Philippines: Public officials impeached

+These are the people who were impeached by the House of Representatives in plenary.
 To date, Corona's removal as Chief Justice and disqualification from public office is the only instance where the impeachment process has been completed.
 Estrada's impeachment trial ended prematurely, while Gutierrez and Bautista resigned before the Senate convened as an impeachment court.
 Sara Duterte's trial was halted upon the archiving of the Articles of Impeachment.
+Duterte is also the first Philippine official to be impeached twice.